Affiliate links on Android Authority may earn us a commission. Learn more.

 - Sound quality is good, especially in the reproduction of the mids and highs

-Best for comfort: House of Marley Positive Vibration II
+Best for comfort: House of House of House of Marley Positive Vibration II

-The House of Marley Positive Vibration II has an attractive design that's extremely comfortable for extended use.
+The House of House of House of Marley Positive Vibration II has an attractive design that's extremely comfortable for extended use.
 The sound is also very good when you consider the low price tag.

-- Uses Forest Stewardship Council certified wood accents sporting the earthy House of Marley logo
+- Uses Forest Stewardship Council certified wood accents sporting the earthy House of House of House of Marley logo

 - Also uses anodized aluminum ear cups (black, copper, silver or denim) with 50mm drivers